actioncrew/actionstack/docs/articles/MIDDLEWARE.md

 ## 🎬 Wrap-Up

-Logger, Performance Monitor, and State Freezer are your app’s dream team, chilling between actions and `store.dispatch`.
-They’ve got your back—tracking, timing, and guarding your app so it stays smooth, fast, and drama-free.
+Logger, Performance Monitor, and State Freezer are your app’s all-star crew, posted up between actions and `store.dispatch`.
+They track, time, and protect, so your app stays slick and stress-free.

-*Remember: You won’t lose your mind if you use the right tools in the right place.
-So, keep calm and let ActionStack save your sanity. 🌟🚀*
+*“You won’t lose your mind if you use the right tools in the right place.
+Because, seriously, who needs the chaos of a buggy app when you’ve got this squad?” 🌟🚀*